Line 1 (Kharkiv Metro): Name changes

 On 17 May 2016, the station Proletarska was renamed to Industrialna to comply with decommunization laws.

 On 16 October 2019, the station Moskovskyi Prospekt was renamed to Turboatom also to comply with decommunization laws.

+On 29 April 2024, the station Pidvennyi Vokzal was renamed to Vokzalna.

+On 26 July 2024, the stations Zavoid imeni Malysheva and Prospekt Haharina were renamed to Zavodska and Levada respectively to comply with derussification laws.

 Stations

-Most of the stations on the line were constructed shallow near the surface, with exception to the Pivdennyi Vokzal and Ploshcha Konstytutsii stations which were constructed deep underground due to the different elevations and hydrogeological conditions in those areas.
-Six of the shallow stations consist of a central platform and vaulted ceiling supported by five columns; the other five shallow stations have a single vaulted ceiling with no columns (with exception to Tsentralnyi Rynok).
+Most of the stations on the line were constructed shallow near the surface, with exception to the Vokzalna and Maidan Konstytutsii stations which were constructed deep underground due to the different elevations and hydrogeological conditions in those areas.
+Six of the shallow stations consist of a central platform and vaulted ceiling supported by five columns; the other five shallow stations have a single vaulted ceiling with no columns (with the exception of Tsentralnyi Rynok).
 The two deep stations are both pylon stations, in which the central hall is separated by arcades leading to the station platforms.

 Transfers

 Traditional Soviet metro planning stipulated the creation of the first line (almost always a system's Red Line), which would at some point in the future be expanded and crossed by future planned lines.
 The Kharkiv Metro is no exception to this traditional planning scheme; the Kholodnohirsko–Zavodska Line was built with the future expansion in mind.
 Currently, the two transfer stations from the Saltivska line (Blue Line) and the Oleksiivska line (Green Line) are both terminus stations, although a perspective extension would add two subsequent stations to both line segments.
 Specifically, the Kholodnohirsko–Zavodska line has two transfer stations: